catsruledogs/r/README.md

 # winrick
 This script will rickroll someone every time they boot up their computer.

-to use, download the winnt32.exe file.
+to use, download from the releases tab.

 Make sure that the person has python and the webbrowser python package installed.